dancode/project/README.md

 					system and can be deleted and regenerated.
 					(bin and build are exclused from version control)

-/external/			All third-party libraries, so they are self contained for example:
+/external/			All third-party libraries so they are self contained.

-/external/cglm/: 	A highly optimized math library for C.
+/external/cglm/ 	A highly optimized math library for C.
-/external/glfw/: 	Windowing and input library.
+/external/glfw/ 	Windowing and input library.
-/external/stb/: 	Single-header public domain libraries (image loading, etc.).
+/external/stb/ 		Single-header public domain libraries (image loading, etc.).
-/external/tcc/: 	The Tiny C Compiler, used for our C scripting backend.
+/external/tcc/ 		The Tiny C Compiler, used for our C scripting backend.

 ```
 Note: We check dependencies directly into our repository.
 This avoids reliance on system-wide package managers and guarantees that the engine will build consistently on any machine, today or five years from now.